ScooloV/bbpedia/docs/death_zone/new_inducements.md

 or Stunned player is hit, an Armour roll

 is made against them.
-In either case, you may apply a +2 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+In either case, you may apply a +2 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 Additionally, roll a D6 for each Standing player (from either team) that